-This kit is specially designed for hatching Artemia (Brine Shrimp).
+This Brine Shrimp Hatchery Kit is specially designed for hatching Artemia.
 In addition, it is a professional and simple device that is conveniently easy to use.
 By using this DIY hatching equipment, you can help your brine shrimp to hatch from their eggs.
-Furthermore, the kit is reusable, very durable and easy to assemble.
+Furthermore, the kit is reusable, very durable, and easy to assemble.

-9. Take out the sticker and paste it on the bottle.
+- Take out the sticker and paste it onto the bottle.

 Collection/ Harvesting steps:

 - Closed the regulating valve or turn the air pump off.

 - Wait 15 minutes for things to settle.

 - Place a bright light at the base of the bottle, the baby brine shrimp will be attracted to the light.
 You will notice the hatched eggshells are floating on the surface.
 As the light can only get in from the bottom, after hatching, the brine shrimp will assemble at the bottom part of the bottle.

 - Now you are ready to collect the baby brine shrimp.

 - Place a bucket under the airline with the white clip, then place your sieve above the bucket and open the white clip slowly and siphon out the baby brine shrimp.
 Be careful not to collect the eggshells from the surface.

 - Then rinse the baby brine under slow-moving water to remove the salt water.